 National Security Agency Issues Cybersecurity Guidance for Teleworkers

 The National Security Agency (NSA) is a national-level intelligence agency of the United States Department of Defense, under the authority of the Director of National Intelligence.
 Recently, the NSA issued cybersecurity guidance for teleworkers to help improve security for remote work.
+Whilst many are focusing on the need to employ Cybersecurity Talent in these times of working from home, it is good to look to formal advice.
 The cybersecurity guidance is relevant to healthcare workers who provide telehealth services from their home computers and smartphones.

 What Does the NSA Cybersecurity Guidance Recommend?

 The guidance evaluates a number of telework services, including Slack, WhatsApp, and Zoom.
 The guidance recommends that institutions consider the following factors before choosing a service:

 - Does the service implement end-to-end (E2E) encryption?
 With E2E encryption, content is encrypted all the way from sender to recipient without being readable by servers or other services along the way.
 Some apps also support encryption while data is “at rest,” both on endpoints (i.e., a user’s mobile device and workstation) and while residing on remote storage, such as a cloud-based server.

 - Does the service use strong, well-known, testable encryption standards?
 The NSA cybersecurity guidance recommends that services use strong encryption standards, preferably NIST-approved algorithms.
 Many telework services protect data-in-transit between clients and servers using a published protocol standard, such as Transport Layer Security (TLS).